xxcordeau/TIL/README.md

 For further support when setting up approvals for your project: Learn more about troubleshooting your approval setup

-Important to note once your approval process is set up When you set up approvals for your project, approvals will not be retrospectively applied to existing issues that are already at the status you’re triggering an approval from.
-The approval process will only be applied to new issues that go through the workflow.
+Important to note once your approval process is set up When you set up approvals for your project, approvals will not be r